Home > Tours > UK Tours > Journeys: Discover Scotland

 Included Experiences

-Following breakfast, begin the journey to Fort William, traveling through captivating scenery with undulating hills.
+Following breakfast, begin the journey to Fort Augustus, traveling through captivating scenery with undulating hills.
 Along the way, stop to visit a family-owned sheepdog farm.
 Get a fascinating tour of the farm and a demonstration, during which you’ll meet the dogs, learn about their training and gain an understanding of the commands used in their herding.
-From Kincraig, continue to the quaint town of Aviemore, located in the Cairngorms National Park.
-Enjoy lunch in town before heading out on the final leg of the day’s journey.
-On the way, visit Culloden Moor, the site where the famous Jacobite Rising of 1745 came to a tragic end.
-Experience the powerful emotions of the battle as you’re placed in the heart of the action via the visitor center’s 360-degree immersion theatre.
-Next, travel to Loch Ness for a scenic drive along the shoreline and make stops at Loch Ness Viewpoint in Fort Augustus and the Loch Lochy Viewpoint.
-On the way, you’ll see the Commando Memorial and Inverlochy Castle.
-Continue on to Fort William, where you’ll have time to explore on your own.
+From Aberfeldy, continue to a quaint town where you'll enjoy lunch before heading out on the final leg of the day’s journey.

 Accommodation: The Inch Hotel